Visier Extraction Language (VEL)

 stringLeft

 Returns a subset of characters from the left-side of a string.
 You can use the result of other functions like indexOf as the number of characters you want to include in your substring.
-Additionally, you can optionally return a defaultValue when the sourceString is invalid, otherwise returns none.
+You can optionally return a defaultValue when the sourceString is invalid, otherwise returns none.

 stringRight

 Returns a subset of characters from the right-side of a string.
 You can use the result of other functions like indexOf as the number of characters you want to include in your substring.
-Additionally, you can optionally return a defaultValue when the sourceString is invalid, otherwise returns none.
+You can optionally return a defaultValue when the sourceString is invalid, otherwise returns none.

 stringDropLeft